 For a free legal consultation, call (614) 538-1116

-Unlike some states that continue to follow dog bite laws established by common law and do not allow victims to take action based on a dog’s first bite, Ohio code does.
-In Ohio, you can hold the dog owner liable for any unprovoked bites or attacks no matter of their history.
+Unlike some states that continue to follow dog bite laws established by common law and do not allow victims to take action based on a dog’s first bite, Ohio Revised Code (ORC) Title 9, Chapter 955 does.
+You can hold the dog owner liable for any unprovoked bites or attacks, no matter their animal’s history.

-Proof of the dog’s previous viciousness and bad behavior is not necessary to win this type of case.
-You can find this law under Ohio Revised Code Section 955.28(B).
+Proof of the dog’s previous viciousness and bad behavior is not necessary to win the case.
+You can find this law under ORC §955.28(B).
 This law allows you to file an insurance claim with the dog owner’s homeowner or renter insurance policy provider.
 Alternatively, you may need to take your case to court to prove liability and damages.

 Attorney David Bressman and the team from Bressman Law can help you pursue damages in a central Ohio dog bite case.
 We can investigate your case, gather evidence, and put together a strong argument to support recovering the compensation you deserve based on the facts of your case.

 Our team strives to treat every client like a member of our family.
-We can explain your rights and options to you in a way you understand and maintain open channels of communication throughout the process.
+We can explain your rights and options to you and maintain open channels of communication throughout the process.
 We are always here to answer your questions and address your concerns.
 You are never a case number to us.

-At the same time, we can provide the aggressive legal action and strong negotiating tactics you need to get the top payout possible based on the facts of the case.
-Call us today at (614) 538-1116 so we can get to work on your case right away.
+At the same time, we can provide legal action and negotiating tactics to get a fair payout based on the facts of the case.

 In Ohio, you only have a limited time to take legal action to hold a dog owner liable.
-We may be able to negotiate an insurance payout, but if they refuse to pay us enough, the statute of limitations could become relevant.
+We might negotiate an insurance payout, but if they refuse to pay us enough, the statute of limitations could become relevant.
 You generally have six years from the date of the attack to take legal action.
-This means we need to file a civil suit within six years or risk losing your right to claim compensation in court if you miss the timeline.
+You risk losing your right to claim compensation in court if you miss the timeline.

-If the victim of the attack was your child, the clock does not begin ticking until the child turns 18.
+If the attack victim was your child, the clock does not begin ticking until the child turns 18.
 This means we can take legal action until they become 24 years old.
 Still, it pays to let us investigate your case as soon as possible before evidence disappears.